PoisotLab/ms_metaweb_transfer/README.md

 which quantitative instruments are designed [@Turak2017UsiEss], with specific strategies often enacted at smaller scales [@Ray2021BioCri].
-And yet, we do not really have a satisfying answer to the question of "where does a food web stops?"; the current most satisfying solutions involve examining the spatial consistency of network area relationships [see *e.g.* @Galiana2018SpaSca;
+And yet, we do not really have a satisfying answer to the question of "where does a food web stop?"; the current most satisfying solutions involve examining the spatial consistency of network area relationships [see *e.g.* @Galiana2018SpaSca;
-@Galiana2019GeoVar; @Galiana2021SpaSca], which is of course impossible in the absence of enough information about the network itse;f.
+@Galiana2019GeoVar; @Galiana2021SpaSca], which is of course impossible in the absence of enough information about the network itself.
 This suggests that an *a posteriori* refinement of the results may be required, based on a downscaling of the metaweb.
 The final family of problems relates less to the availability of data or quantitative tools, and more to the praxis of spatial ecology.
 Operating